19hours/sg-statutes/Acts/Companies Act.md

 (a) any disposition of the property of a company after commencement of a winding up shall be void, unless the Court orders otherwise; or

-(b) any disposition of the property of a person who is adjudged bankrupt after presentation of the petition for a bankruptcy order and before vesting of the bankrupt’s estate in a trustee shall be void unless done with the consent or ratification of the Court,
+(b) any disposition of the property of a person who is adjudged bankrupt after the making of an application for a bankruptcy order and before vesting of the bankrupt’s estate in a trustee shall be void unless done with the consent or ratification of the Court,

-those provisions shall not apply to any disposition of book-entry securities; but where a Court is satisfied that a party to the disposition, being a party other than the Depository, had notice that a petition had been presented for the winding up or bankruptcy of the other party to the disposition, it may award damages against that party on such terms as it thinks equitable or make such other order as the Court thinks fit, including an order for the transfer of book-entry securities by that party but not an order for the rectification of the Depository Register.
+those provisions shall not apply to any disposition of book-entry securities; but where a Court is satisfied that a party to the disposition, being a party other than the Depository, had notice that an application had been made for the winding up or bankruptcy of the other party to the disposition, it may award damages against that party on such terms as it thinks equitable or make such other order as the Court thinks fit, including an order for the transfer of book-entry securities by that party but not an order for the rectification of the Depository Register.

 [22/93]